gulzarsingh12/k8s-prep-notes/troubleshooting.md

 # Networking

 - Check if cni plugin is installed.
-Check `/etc/cni/network.d` `/opt/cni/bin`
-- check cni
+Check `/etc/cni/net.d` for cni conf and `/opt/cni/bin` for cni bin dir.
+- Check cni network plugin, cni bin, cni conf dir in `ps -aux | grep kubelet`
+- conf file will have name which should be present in cni/bin.
+- if multiple conf files, then it will read in ls lrt order.
+- Check if pods are running. for example if its weavenet, `k get po -n kube-system`, check if pods with weave are running.

 ## Download